braze-inc/braze-docs/_docs/_help/help_articles/push/no_push_notification_was_received.md

 ### Push subscription status

-Check your user profile in the [Engagement][1] tab in the **User Profile** section to see if you are actively registered for push for the app group that you are testing.
+Check your user profile in the [Engagement][1] tab in the **User Profile** section to see if you are actively registered for push for the workspace that you are testing.
 If you are registered for multiple apps, you will see them listed in the **Push Registered For** field:

 ![Push Registered For][2]